 Investment accountants work in the field of finance and investments.
-They are typically employed by brokerage and asset management firms.
+Brokerage and asset management firms typically employ them.
 The job of an investment accountant is to maintain the investment of his company’s clients by protecting ad increasing their wealth.
 Investment accountants also help a firm in developing its financial strategy.
 Hence, these accountants must have keen knowledge about stocks, bonds, currencies, precious metals, ETFs, etc.

 Steps to Become an Accountant

 A bachelor’s degree is generally the minimum qualification you need to become an accountant, especially to get an entry-level job.
 A bachelor’s degree in accounting includes courses on accounting, taxes, audits, etc. Additionally, they also include courses on general management, marketing, finance, etc.

 Gaining work experience is the one thing that will help you the most to advance in your career as an accountant.
 More so because an account learns more about accounting while doing it.
 Also, some states make work experience mandatory to appear for the Certified Public Accountant (CPA) exam.
 By gaining work experience through an entry-level position in accounting, or an internship in the same, the aspiring accountant also gets the opportunity to find his interest in the specialized fields of accounting by performing different roles.